yeti-switch/doc/docs/en/yeti-ui-routing.rst

     .. _dialpeer_prefix:

     Prefix
-        This field is used for setting prefix for filtering dialpeers by destination number (number B).
-Dialpeer will be selected to the list of possible dialpeers for call routing only in case of matching this *Prefix* with first symbols of destination number.
+        This field is used for setting prefix for filtering dialpeers by destination number (number B). *Dialpeer* will be selected to the list of possible dialpeers for call routing only in case of matching this *Prefix* with first symbols of destination number.
 Under buttom of this field information about according :ref:`Network Prefix <network_prefixes>` record (if any) is shown.
+In case if two or more dialpeers from one :ref:`Vendor <contractors>` will match the destination number by this parameter (prefix) only one *Dialpeer* will be selected for call routing on the basis longest prefix match algorithm.
-        **TODO** need to clarify - longest match per vendor Dst number min length
+    Dst number min length
-        Minimum length of number for this Dialpeer.
+        Minimum length of number for this *Dialpeer*.
 Dialpeer won't be chosen to the list of routing for the call where destination number (number B) length is less than value of this field.
     Dst number max length
-        Maximum length of number for this Dialpeer.
+        Maximum length of number for this *Dialpeer*.
 Dialpeer won't be chosen to the list of routing for the call where destination number (number B) length is more than value of this field.
     Enabled
-        ****TODO****
+        *Dialpeer* can be used in the dialpeers selection process (for routing calls) only in case of enabling this flag.
     Routing Group
         :ref:`Routing Group <routing_group>` that is related to this Dialpeer.
     Routing Tag
-        ****TODO****
+        :ref:`Routing Tag <routing_tag>` can be selected from the list for adding additional routing issue to this *Dialpeer*.
     Vendor
         ****TODO****
     Account